 During the Bridge phase, the IRS will not accept any disclosures, conduct any reviews, or provide any assurances.
 If there are specific issues a Taxpayer wants the IRS to consider, they may submit a request for a pre-filing agreement for these issues provided that they meet the requirements for a pre-filing agreement.

-Our intent is to not open a Bridge year for examination.
+Our intent is not to open a Bridge year for examination.
 However, there may be some limited circumstances where a Bridge year could be opened for examination.
 The items listed below may require consideration but do not automatically necessitate an examination:

 - Any evidence of fraud, malfeasance, collusion, concealment or misrepresentation of a material fact